Anantg0211/Anantg0211/README.md

-### Hi there 👋
+### Hi there,
-<p>I am <em>Anant garg</em>, I'm working currently as a software engineer for a india base tech startup.
-I am highly skilled in <strong>Laravel/sql</strong> and all it's related technologies.
-I have built various modern web applications from sratch.
-Also I have hands on working experience in making REST Api's for single/multi page mobile applications.
-I always try to solve real world problems that would improve my productivity in personal and professional life.</p>
+I am <em>Anant garg</em>, a dedicated software engineer currently contributing my expertise to a dynamic tech startup based in India.
+Proficient in Laravel, SQL, and their associated technologies, I specialize in crafting robust solutions.
+My experience spans the creation of diverse modern web applications from inception to completion.
+Additionally, I possess hands-on expertise in developing REST APIs tailored for both single and multi-page mobile applications.
+My commitment lies in addressing real-world challenges, with a constant drive to enhance productivity in both personal and professional spheres.
 <!--
 **Anantg0211/Anantg0211** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.